microsoft/winget-cli/doc/specs/#396 - Settings command.md

 ## Future considerations

 This feature allows the ability to expand the customization of winget for any user.
 It is also design to be expand with future settings commands that doesn't fit the scope of this future.
 For example, one could see `winget settings set SOME_SETTING on` to modify the settings without the need of editing a file.

+## References

+@JohnMcPMS for telling my what to type.